apache/cordova-coho/docs/committer-workflow.md

  * Click the "Resolve Issue" button
    * Add a comment saying what version the commit is in (e.g. Fixed in 0.1.3-dev).

+### Step 9: Delete your topic branch

+If you created a topic branch above, and you've merged your work to master, delete your topic branch.
+This is because we don't want to accumulate a bunch of topic branches which don't have anything that hasn't already been merged to master.

+If your topic branch doesn't get merged to master and sits around for a long time to the point of becoming stale or abandoned, also please consider deleting those topic branches.
+No sense in letting cruft accumulate.

 # Which Branch to Commit To

 ### Platforms, mobile-spec, cordova-js, cordova-docs: